shaileshpandit141/django-react-initial/README.md

-# Django and React Boilerplate with JWT Authentication
+# Django and React Initial Code with JWT Authentication

-This project is a boilerplate for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React for the frontend.
+This project is a initial code for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React for the frontend.

 ## Features